 A mysterious prophecy of Jesus [Hebrew: Yeshua] is largely ignored by the church.
 Why?
 Is it because it takes believers out of their comfort zone – even though the prophecy offers great hope for true believers in an ever more chaotic world?

 Covid-19 has led to talk of conspiracies and world government and advanced technology leading to “the mark of the beast”.
 There is fear and lack of hope even in Christian circles.
-Maybe its now time to read Jesus’ mysterious prophecy concerning believers at the end of this age.
-It is so mysterious that it is often ignored by the church, possibly because it takes people out of their “comfort zone”.
-But why neglect a teaching of Jesus (Hebrew: Yeshua) which appears to give great hope for the true believer?
+Maybe its now time to read Jesus’ mysterious prophecy concerning true believers at the end of this age.

 Let’s consider chapters 24 and 25 of Matthew’s gospel.